5 Steps Smart Sellers Take to Generate Multiple Offers

 1. Price it aggressively.
 Homes that get multiple offers are often sold in an "auction" atmosphere.
 If you think back to the last auction you saw on TV or participated in online, you'll remember this basic element of Auctions 101: the starting price is lower, sometimes quite a bit lower than the final sale price.

-In fact, it's the low list or starting price that gets people excited about the possibility of scoring a great value, whether they're bidding on an antique Chinese pug figurine on eBay or on your home.
-And when it comes to your home, it's that same, low-price-seeking excitement that will cause many more buyers to show up and view your home than would have come at a higher price point.
+It's the low list or starting price that gets people excited about the possibility of scoring a great value, whether they're bidding on an antique Chinese pug figurine on eBay or on your home.
+When it comes to your home, it's that same low-price-seeking excitement that will cause many more buyers to show up and view your home than if listed at a higher price point.

 In real estate, more showings are an inescapable prerequisite to more offers.

-This doesn't mean you have to give away the farm, just that sellers who get multiple offers price their properties from a retailer's or auctioneer's perspective.
-Work with your agent through the comparable sales data – as recent and as comparable as possible – and then do your best to list your home as a slight discount, not at a slight premium, compared to the recent neighborhood sales.
-That will get buyers' attention.
+Sellers who receive multiple offers price their properties from a retailer’s or auctioneer’s perspective.
+Review recent comparable sales data with your Realtor and then do your best to list your home at a slight discount compared to the recent neighborhood sales.
+This strategy will get buyers’ attention.

 2. Give buyers and brokers ample access.
 Put yourself in your target buyer's shoes.
 Say there are 40 homes on the market which meet their specifications in terms of bedrooms, bathrooms, square footage, price range, and location.
 And 25 of those top the list.
 But they only have time to see 8 today.
 If the buyer's broker can't get into your house today because you have so many restrictions around showing it, your home could very well miss out on a showing with this qualified, motivated buyer.